kovidgoyal/calibre/manual/faq.rst

     * Spybot - Search & Destroy blocks calibre from accessing its temporary files breaking viewing and converting of books.

-    * You are using a Wacom branded USB mouse.
-There is an incompatibility between Wacom mice and the graphics toolkit calibre uses.
+    * You are using a Wacom branded USB mouse/tablet.
+There is an incompatibility between Wacom drivers and the graphics toolkit calibre uses.
 Try using a non-Wacom mouse.

     * On some 64 bit versions of Windows there are security software/settings that prevent 64-bit calibre from working properly.
 If you are using the 64-bit version of calibre try switching to the 32-bit version.

+    * If the crash happens when you are trying to copy text from the calibre e-book viewer, it is most likely caused by some clipboard monitoring/managing application you have running.
+Turn it off and you should be fine.

     * If the crashes happen specifically when you are using a file open dialog, like clicking on the Add Books button or the Save to Disk button, then